VulcanJS/vulcan-docs/source/tutorial-framework.md

 Movies = MoviesImport;
 ```

-You can learn more about all this in the [Groups & Permissions](/groups-permissions.html) section.
+Note that in this specific case, creating an action and checking for it is a bit superfluous, as it boils down to checking if the user is logged in.
+But this is a good introduction to the permission patterns used in Nova, which you can learn more about in the [Groups & Permissions](/groups-permissions.html) section.

 One more thing!
 By default, all schema fields are locked down, so we need to specify which ones the user should be able to insert as part of a “new document” operation.